airhorns/airhorns.github.com/.themes/journal/source/_posts/2012-01-22-javascript-documentation-sucks.markdown

 So, I ask you, what is a JavaScript developer to do?
 How do I let people use my project, while developing unencumbered?

 I would like to know, but I also have my own storm a'brewin.
-Come back and check here in a couple weeks.
+The solution is underway but can be found here: https://github.com/hornairs/percolate.